Stories, Dice, and Rocks That Think: How Humans Learned to See the Future--and Shape It

 About the Author

 Byron Reese is an Austin-based entrepreneur with a quarter-century of experience building and running technology companies.
-He is a recognized authority on AI and holds a number of technology patents.
-In addition, he is a futurist with a strong conviction that technology will help bring about a new golden age of humanity.
+A recognized authority on AI who holds a number of technology patents, Byron is a futurist with a strong conviction that technology will help bring about a new golden age of humanity.
 He gives talks around the world about how technology is changing work, education, and culture.
-He is the author of four books on technology, his most recent was described by The New York Times as "entertaining and engaging."
+He is the author of four books on technology; his previous title The Fourth Age was described by the New York Times as “entertaining and engaging.”

-Bloomberg Businessweek credits Byron with having "quietly pioneered a new breed of media company."
-The Financial Times of London reported that he "is typical of the new wave of internet entrepreneurs out to turn the economics of the media industry on its head."
-Byron and his work have been featured in hundreds of news outlets, including New York Times, Washington Post, Entrepreneur Magazine, USA Today, Reader’s Digest, NPR, and the LA Times Magazine.
+Bloomberg Businessweek credits Reese with having “quietly pioneered a new breed of media company.”
+The Financial Times reported that he “is typical of the new wave of internet entrepreneurs out to turn the economics of the media industry on its head.”
+He and his work have been featured in hundreds of news outlets, including the New York Times, Washington Post, Entrepreneur, USA Today, Reader’s Digest, and NPR.

 Table of Contents